 Pulling the Reed Cage

 KTM started putting a reed cage in the air boot in the 2017 models.
-It is designed to reduced noise.
+It is designed to reduce noise.
 That is it’s only purpose.
 They look just like the reeds out of 2 stroke.
 To pull them out, I just had to pry the rubber boot away from the airbox.
 It is cemeted on and doesn’t take much effort.
 A 90° pick did the job.
 Once the rubber boot was removed, I grabbed the reed cage with some pliers and pulled it right out.
 It took a little prying towards the end, but it was much easier that I thought.
 After that…that’s it.
 You’re done.
 Some companies sell a fancy tube to install in the air boot claiming the rubber intake boot can collapse on itself under heavy throttle.
 This is not true.

 - more throttle response